TOTP Plugin

 SameSite: "lax",

-})NOTE: make sure to set the AppName in your config.toml in standalone mode or in your AuthConfig in library mode, as it is used in the TOTP URI for authenticator apps.
+})NOTE: Make sure to set the AppName in your config.toml in standalone mode or in your AuthConfig in library mode, as it is used in the TOTP URI for authenticator apps.

 API Reference

-| Route | Auth Required | Description |
+| HTTP Method | Route Path | Description |

 |---|---|---|

-POST /totp/disable | ✅ Yes | Disable TOTP authentication for authenticated user. |
+POST | /totp/disable | Disable TOTP for user |

-POST /totp/verify-backup-code | ❌ No | Verify backup code during login.
-Requires valid pending token cookie.
-Single-use only. |
+POST | /totp/verify-backup-code | Verify backup code during login |

-POST /totp/generate-backup-codes | ✅ Yes | Generate new backup codes for authenticated user.
-Invalidates previous codes. |
+POST | /totp/generate-backup-codes | Generate new backup codes |

 Authentication Notes